s3anmorrow/PROG3017-boilerplate/README.md

 # Boilerplate for PROG3017 Full Stack Programming

 This project folder currently only contains the React client side.
-Other parts of the stack will be added later

 ## Available Scripts